With issuance expected to stay high in 2022, traders appeal for a streamlined approach to primary market interfaces.

 Mark Taylor says, “We have found a way to convert unstructured data to structured data efficiently.
 Banks send out announcements in a fairly unstructured way and we have a way of turning that into structured data, into individual fields that you can process electronically.
 The other part is the introduction of a unique identifier which is established much earlier in the new issue process than happens today.
 That allows investors to rapidly set up a new bond in the order management system.”

-Timing and speed From a buy-side perspective, this efficiency has a real effect on the capacity to support end investors and specific investment strategies.
+From a buy-side perspective, this efficiency has a real effect on the capacity to support end investors and specific investment strategies.

 “People receiving an allocation rely on the sales team to tell them,” says Fairclough.
 “Once a bond has been allocated it can start trading on the secondary market relatively quickly.
 If you haven’t received your allocation and the bond starts trading in the secondary market, you could be penalised, it could cost you because you don’t know if you have got bonds on or not.”